lkkandsyf/lkkandsyf.github.com/_posts/2016-3-30-template.md

 ### Liquid is Not Programmer-Friendly.

-The short story is liquid is not real code and its not intended to execute real code.
-The point being you can't do jackshit in liquid that hasn't been allowed explicitly by the implementation.
-What's more you can only access data-structures that have been explicitly passed to the template.

-In Jekyll's case it is not possible to alter what is passed to Liquid without hacking the gem or running custom plugins.
-Both of which cannot be supported by GitHub Pages.

-As a programmer - this is very frustrating.

-But rather than look a gift horse in the mouth we are going to suck it up and view it as an opportunity to work around limitations and adopt client-side solutions when possible.

 **Aside**
 My personal stance is to not invest time trying to hack liquid.
 It's really unnecessary _from a programmer's_ perspective.
 That is to say if you have the ability to run custom plugins (i.e. run arbitrary ruby code) you are better off sticking with ruby.
 Toward that end I've built [Mustache-with-Jekyll](http://github.com/plusjade/mustache-with-jekyll)

-## Static Assets

-Static assets are any file in the root or non-underscored subfolders that are not pages.
-That is they have no valid YAML Front Matter and are thus not treated as Jekyll Pages.

-Static assets should be used for images, css, and javascript files.